schizoidnightmares/absurdrealms.com/anthology-i/index.md

 caption: <a href="/assets/images/anthology-i/anthology_i_header_placeholder.jpg" target="_blank">A.I. placeholder artwork</a> generated using <a href="https://creator.nightcafe.studio/creation/QqG1jOIrrGpH3ZaFKyoh" target="_blank">NightCafe Stable Diffusion v1.5 ⧉</a> — <a href="https://creativecommons.org/publicdomain/zero/1.0/" target="_blank">CC0 1.0 ⧉</a>
 ---

-*Anthology I* is the first anthology of short stories, covering the dawn of mankind to the rise of industrial civilization in *Absurd Realms*.
+*Anthology I* is the first anthology of short stories, covering Man's emergence, colonization, and the rise of his industries.

 It is currently a work in progress.